mas-cli/mas/README.md

 Use `mas signout` to sign out from the Mac App Store.

+## Homebrew integration

+`mas` is integrated with [homebrew-bundle](https://github.com/Homebrew/homebrew-bundle).
+If `mas` is installed, and you run `brew bundle dump`, then your Mac App Store apps will be included in the Brewfile created.
+See the [homebrew-bundle](https://github.com/Homebrew/homebrew-bundle) docs for more details.

 ## When something doesn't work

 If `mas` doesn't work for you as expected (e.g. you can't update/download apps), run `mas reset` and try again.
 If the issue persists, please [file a bug](https://github.com/mas-cli/mas/issues/new)!
 All your feedback is much appreciated ✨